zombieclinic/real-time-bus-tracker/README.md

 ## Description
 This will give you real time bus tracking in boston and give you the bus number and leaving a trail of the route its taking.
-I have inproved c++ giving it a better visual and added route tracking with a red line. i also inproved information if you hover over a bus it gives you the bus number and direction its goings.
+I have inproved css giving it a better visual and added route tracking with a red line. i also inproved information if you hover over a bus it gives you the bus number and direction its goings.

 ## How to Run